osumb/challenges/README.md

 Right now, we only have Rails tests.
 Once a set of tests are run, you'll be able to see our *Rails* code coverage in `coverage/index.html`.
 This directory is in the `.gitignore`, please don't commit this.

+### Code Formatting

+#### Ruby

+Checkout .rubocop.yml to see the ruby specific code formatting rules

+#### JS

+JavaScript is formatted with a combination of [Prettier](https://github.com/prettier) and [Eslint](https://github.com/eslint)

+Linting for both languages are part of tests therefore they're a part of CI.
+Poorly formatted code will break the build Before committing js code, run the script `./bin/js_format`.
+This will run prettier on all files to make sure everything looks pretty :sparkles:

 ## Heroku
 The app lives on Heroku. [@atareshawty](https://github.com/atareshawty) has the logins.
 Ask him if you want the ability to deploy or have access to the Heroku git remotes.